myplaceonline/myplaceonline/README.md

 ## Summary

-myplaceonline is your online helper.
+Myplaceonline is your digital home.

 Do you feel overwhelmed by information?
 "When was the last time I had a dentist appointment?"
 "Where did I put that link?"
 Myplaceonline helps you organize your thoughts, documents, files, etc.